marijnh/Eloquent-JavaScript/13_dom.md

 {{index "leaf node", "Egg language"}}

-A typical tree has different kinds of
-((node))s.
-The syntax tree for link:11_language.html#language[the Egg language] had variables, values, and application nodes.
+A typical tree has different kinds of ((node))s.
+The syntax tree for [the Egg language](language) had variables, values, and application nodes.
 Application nodes always have children, whereas variables and values are _leaves_, or nodes without children.

 {{index "body property"}}